 Albury Wodonga Public Health Unit will also continue to provide its outreach clinics in Alpine Shire.

 Alpine Shire Council is closely monitoring the situation and working with the Victorian Department of Health.

 For up-to-date information, please refer to the Department of Health.

 If you suspect you may have the coronavirus disease (COVID-19) call the dedicated hotline – open 24 hours, 7 days.
 Please keep Triple Zero (000) for emergencies only.

-Answers to Frequently Asked Questions are available on the DHHS website including:
+Answers to Frequently Asked Questions are available on the DH website including:

 - What is coronavirus?

 - Who is most at risk of coronavirus?